-Candidates seeking admission to undergraduate and postgraduate law courses offered by the participating NLUs need to fill the application form of CLAT 2020, which will open in online mode sometime in the second week of January.
-The last date to fill the application form of CLAT will be tentatively 3rd week of April.
-Candidates must note that the application for UG and PG courses is the same; one can opt for any one of them at the time of filling the application form.
+Candidates seeking admission to undergraduate and postgraduate law courses offered by participating NLUs need to fill the application form of CLAT 2020, which has opened in online mode on January 1.
+Last date to fill CLAT application form is March 31.
 In such cases where the candidate fills more than one application form, only the last one will be considered.

-Finally the candidate has to pay the application fee and then submit the completed application form.
+Finally pay the application fee and then submit the completed application form.

 CLAT 2020 application fee

 Application correction facility: Last year exam conducting authorities didn't have a CLAT application correction window.
 So, it is unlikely CLAT application form correction facility will be available this year as well.
 It is therefore important that candidates takes proper care when filling the CLAT 2020 application form so as to keep mistakes away.